VladimirTyalo/the-band/readme.md

     by  [Anna Dadej](https://www.behance.net/gallery/31968773/The-Band-Free-PSD-Template-for-music-related-websites).
    - this psd template provide only one psd for desktop version, so I made it RESPONSIVE.
-   - I also made some javascript functionality like music player and sliders
+   - I also made some javascript functionality like custom music player and sliders
    - It should look nice on all modern browsers and some older like IE10 (not been tested on IE9 or older)
    - songs are different from what you see in the page.
 It is a free music compositions